jk-jeon/jk-jeon.github.io/_posts/2024-04-23-how-to-quickly-factor-out-a-constant-factor.md

 (The code is available [here](https://github.com/jk-jeon/rtz_benchmark).)

 And here are some detailed information on how the benchmark is done:
-- Samples are randomly generated by the following procedure:
+- Samples were generated randomly using the following procedure:
-  - Uniformly randomly generate the number of total digits, from 1 to the prescribed maximum number of digits.
+  - Uniformly randomly generate the total number of digits, ranging from 1 to the specified maximum number of digits.
-  - Given the number of total digits, uniformly randomly generate the number of trailing zeros, from 0 to the number of total digits minus 1.
+  - Given the total number of digits, uniformly randomly generate the number of trailing zeros, ranging from 0 to the total number of digits minus 1.
-  - Given the number of total digits and the number of trailing zeros, uniformly randomly generate an unsigned integer.
+  - Uniformly randomly generate an unsigned integer with given total number of digits and the number of trailing zeros.
-- "Generalized Granlund-Montgomery" means the generalized modular inverse algorithm explained in the [last section](#generalized-modular-inverse-algorithm).
+- *Generalized Granlund-Montgomery* refers to the generalized modular inverse algorithm explained in the [last section](#generalized-modular-inverse-algorithm).
-- Algorithms without any suffix remove trailing zeros one by one.
-These are the code shown in the previous sections.
+- Algorithms without any suffix iteratively remove trailing zeros one by one as demonstrated as code snippets in previous sections.
-- Algorithms with "2-1" suffix first remove as must two consecutive trailing zeros as possible (i.e., run the loop with $q=100$), and then remove one more zero if needed.
+- Algorithms suffixed with "2-1" initially attempt to iteratively remove two consecutive trailing zeros at once (by running the loop with $q=100$), and then remove one more zero if necessary.
-- Algorithms with "8-2-1" suffix first try to see if the input has at least eight trailing zeros (using the corresponding divisibility check algorithm with $q=10^{8}$), and if that is the case, then remove eight zeros and call the 32-bit "2-1" variants of themselves.
-If there are less than eight trailing zeros, then they proceed as their "2-1" variants.
+- Algorithms suffixed with "8-2-1" first check if the input contains at least eight trailing zeros (using the corresponding divisibility check algorithm with $q=10^{8}$), and if that is the case, then remove eight zeros and invoke the 32-bit "2-1" variants of themselves.
+If there are fewer than eight trailing zeros, then they proceed like their "2-1" variants.

 It seems there is not so much difference between all three algorithms overall, and even the naïve one is not so bad.
-The data shown above seems to indiciate that generalized Granlund-Montgomery is the fastest, but when I ran the benchmark several times the data fluctuated quite a bit and the best performer changed run by run.
-All three consistently performed better than the naïve one though.
+The data shown above may seem to indiciate that thwe generalized Granlund-Montgomery is the fastest, but there were notable fluctuation with repeated runs and the top performer varied run to run.
+However, all three consistently outperformed the naïve approach.

-My conclusion is that, I would just use the generalized Granlund-Montgomery algorithm, since it does not require any special operations, like bit-rotation as in the classical Granlund-Montgomery or widening multiplication as in Lemire, and it can be done with only standard C/C++ arithmetic operations.
-Of course, the downside is that it has smaller range of valid input.
-If that causes a trouble, then I would fallback to the classical Granlund-Montgomery.
-Lemire's algorithm is still very useful if I have to know the quotient regardless of divisibility.
-There indeed is such an occasion in Dragonbox, and I am already using Lemire's algorithm for that.
+My conclusion is that, I would just use the generalized Granlund-Montgomery algorithm whenever possible, since it only relies on standard C/C++ arithmetic operations and does not require any special operations, like bit-rotation (as in the classical Granlund-Montgomery algorithm) or widening multiplication (as in Lemire's algorithm).
+Of course, we need to acknowledge that the generalized Granlund-Montgomery algorithm has a narrower range of valid inputs.
+Should this limitation pose an issue, I would resort to the classical Granlund-Montgomery algorithm.

+On the other hand, Lemire's algorithm is still very useful if I have to know the quotient regardless of divisibility.
+There indeed is such an occasion in Dragonbox, where I am already leveraging Lemire's algorithm for this purpose.